ziso1011/llvm-project/README.md

 ### Using C++ libraries in the project:

-As of now, it is unfortunately not possible to use C++ libraries.
+As of now, it is unfortunately not possible to use C++ Standard-libraries.
 However, most C libraries can be used without any problems.